threefoldfoundation/info_sdk/src/10. Marketplace/generic_container.md

 #### Flist link

 ![generic_5](./img/generic_5.png)
-The flist link added is used to create the container from it.
-The link is from the flist uploaded on the hub
+The Flist link added is used to create the container from it.
+The link is from the Flist uploaded on the hub

 #### Choosing the number of CPU cores and memory size